bianca9901/cheers-quiz/README.md

 ## Future improvements

-* I did not write my commit messengers correctly in the beggining of the project.
+* I did not write my commit messengers correctly at the beggining of the project.
 However, I fixed my errors when I realized my wrongs.
-In the future I will improve the overall quality.
+In the future, I will improve the overall quality.

 ---